The Sweet Way Prince Harry and Meghan Markle Honored Princess Diana During Their Royal Wedding

-Prince Harry and Princess Meghan tied the knot on Saturday in a fairy tale ceremony — and the couple made sure to honor Harry’s late mother, Princess Diana, in an extra special way.
+Prince Harry and Meghan Markle tied the knot on Saturday in a fairy tale ceremony — and the couple made sure to honor Harry’s late mother, Princess Diana, in an extra special way.

 The couple enlisted the help of floral designer Philippa Craddock to create a unique display in St. George’s Chapel at Windsor Castle.
 The arrangement was filled with branches of beech, birch and hornbeam, as well as peonies, foxgloves, and one of Diana’s favorite flowers — white garden roses.